Climate mitigation and adaptation underpin meeting the UN Sustainable Development Goals

-All replicate the green bond model in requiring disclosure and reporting from the issuer to connect investors with assets that deliver a positive sustainability impact.
+All of these replicate the green bond model by introducing disclosure and reporting requirements for the issuer to connect investors with assets that deliver a positive sustainability impact.

 The UN SDGs specify the global sustainability targets that are critical for our future societies and economies.
 Core to the 2030 Agenda, the SDGs is a list of 17 goals that cover both green and social themes.

 Finance sector support

 The SDGs are gaining widespread support across a broad market base, including stakeholder groups, investors, corporates and international development bodies.
 A group of over 20 UNEP-FI banking members have foreshadowed a new alignment of business models against both SDGs and the Paris Agreement.

 Australian-based NAB have gone a step further, with its recently released NAB SDG Green Bond Framework, which advises that it will seek Climate Bonds Certification for future issuances to ensure alignment and best practice.
 The International Capital Markets Association (ICMA) at their GBP AGM in Hong Kong last week released a new tool; a mapping of SDGs against thematic-labelled bonds.

 In the IISD Knowledge Hub, climate finance, resilience and adaptation stories have the relevant SDGs listed next to each of them.
 Its a graphic illustration of how green finance, climate action and SDG agendas are intertwining.

 The 17 SDGs are interdependent: for example, food production (SDG2) is an individual goal, but food production is connected to life on land (SDG15), in the sea (SDG14), as well as water (SDG6) and climate action (SDG13).